-We study whether the source of financing affects the value of an investment project in the context of acquisitions.
+We contribute to the debate on whether stock-financed acquisitions destroy value for shareholders.
 A stock-financed acquisition is a joint takeover/equity-issue event.
 Using SEO announcement returns, we estimate through linear prediction and propensity-score matching the share price drop that stock acquirers experience due to the financing choice.
-Net of this effect, stock-financed acquisitions are not value destructive, and the method of payment has no further explanatory power in the cross-section of acquirer returns.
-This is consistent with the financing irrelevance principle and inconsistent with the agency costs of overvalued equity story.
+Net of this effect, stock-financed acquisitions are not value destructive, and the method of payment generally has no further explanatory power in the cross-section of acquirer returns.
+Our evidence is largely inconsistent with the agency costs of overvalued equity hypothesis.

 Keywords: Mergers and Acquisitions, Method of Payment, Abnormal Returns, Seasoned Equity Offerings, Agency Costs of Overvalued Equity